Practical Introduction to Non-Linear Finite Element Analysis

-This non-linear FE course is intended for delegates interested in using FE to analyse advanced non-linear problems involving material non-linearities, geometric non-linearities and contact problems.
+This non-linear Finite Element course is intended for delegates interested in using FE to analyse advanced non-linear problems involving material non-linearities, geometric non-linearities and contact problems.

 - To provide delegates with an introduction to the fundamental theory of non-linear FE analysis.